 By Lisa Meredith and Lynn Barber

-All of the contest winning entries will be on display at the UF/IFAS Extension Service, 5339 CR 579, in Seffner until December 4.
-Please stop by to view these creations, stroll through the Bette S. Walker Discovery Garden and see what the Extension Service has to offer.
+All contest-winning entries are on display at the UF/IFAS Extension Service, located at 5339 County Rd.
+579 in Seffner, until Sunday, January 2, 2022.
+We hope you will stop by to view these creations, stroll through the Bette S. Walker Discovery Garden and see what we have to offer.

 This year, we welcomed yet another group of creative residents.
 In every contest, there are items we would love to have in our landscapes.
 Our challenge to you is to put on your creativity hats now.
 We hope you will consider submitting an entry for the Florida State Fair, held from Thursday, February 10 to Monday, February 21, 2022, and the Hillsborough County Fair Recycled Yard Art Contest next fall.

 Contact Lisa Meredith for more information about this upcoming contest at meredithL@hcflgov.net or 744-5519, ext.
 54146.
 Thanks for reducing, reusing, recycling and repeating.